 What is dry needling?

-Dry Needling is a technique that uses “dry needle” – one without injection or medication, inserted through the skin into the muscle knots or trigger points to treat myofascial pain.
+This technique relies on “dry needle” – one without injection or medication, inserted through the skin into the muscle knots or trigger points to treat myofascial pain.
 It is commonly known as Trigger Point Dry Needling or intramuscular manual therapy.
-Dry needling in Melbourne is sometimes mistaken as acupuncture, but dry needling is slightly different from the ancient Chinese form of acupuncture.
-Dry needling is supported by research and is a part of Western medicine principles.
+Dry needling is sometimes mistaken as acupuncture, but it is slightly different from the ancient Chinese form of acupuncture.
+This therapy is supported by research and is a part of Western medicine principles.
 It is used to create sensation into the trigger points so that the brain gets a command to heal the pain.

 Dry needling is aimed at targeting and restoring muscle function.
 It can be combined with various treatment options or can be carried out solely to accelerate pain reduction, restoration and healing of normal tissue function.
-Dry needling improves tissue healing and restores typical tissue function.
+It is designed to improve tissue healing and restore typical tissue function.

 How it is done?